CryptoSignal/Crypto-Signal/docs/config.md

 necessity: required for Telegram\
 description: The chat_id to send the message too.
 The easiest way to get get this id is probably using RawDataBot or Userinfobot.

+## Discord
+*NOTIFIERS_DISCORD_REQUIRED_WEBHOOK*\
+default: None\
+necessity: required for Discord\
+description: The Discord webhook REQUIRED for sending messages.

+*NOTIFIERS_DISCORD_REQUIRED_USERNAME*\
+default: None\
+necessity: required for Discord\
+description: The Discord username that will be sending messages.
+Can be anything.

+*NOTIFIERS_DISCORD_OPTIONAL_AVATAR*\
+default: None\
+necessity: optional for Discord\
+description: The Discord avatar image for the username sending messages.
+Set to None for default pokemon.

 # Analyzers
 Settings for the analyzers behaviour.
 Valid indicators to set for hte below config options are currently
 - MOMENTUM